There’s a longstanding tension about the role of evaluation in foundations.

 While there’s been a great deal of discussion about the need to document the results of foundation grantmaking, there is actually not a great deal of evidence that evaluation is being used in meaningful ways.

 For example, in a recent report by the Center for Evaluation Innovation, a majority of foundation evaluation leaders, “reported that senior management engagement with evaluation was poor or fair in supporting adequate investment in the evaluation capacity of grantees (67%) and in modeling the use of information resulting from evaluation work in decision making (57%).”
 This research also identified having evaluations that resulted in meaningful insights for the foundation as the biggest challenge with evaluation — and producing useful information for the field or for grantees were the next biggest challenges.

 Foundations typically contract with external evaluators to actually carry out the evaluation work.
 Over the past two years, a group of evaluation consultants and foundation staff who lead evaluations have been meeting to identify ways to develop a more diverse cadre of evaluators to work with foundations.
 The Funders and Evaluators Affinity Network (FEAN) has noted that there is a general lack of understanding among evaluators about how to work with foundations.

-We have foundation leadership who are not using data, a lack of useful evaluations, and poor understanding of how to work with foundations among evaluation consultants.
-Why is it so hard to get high quality, useful evaluations in philanthropy?
+We have foundation leaders who are not using data, a lack of useful evaluations, and a poor understanding of how to work with foundations among evaluation consultants.
+Why is it so hard to get high-quality, useful evaluations in philanthropy?
 There are several underlying issues.

 There may be a lack of clarity about what is being evaluated.
 In most evaluations, the evaluator is evaluating a program.
 They are seeking to either improve the program by providing formative feedback on how it is being implemented or to provide a summative assessment of the program’s outcomes — Was the program successful?